bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

     return self.vertex[v]

-In an adjacency matrix, however, it’s a bit more complicated.
+In an adjacency matrix, however, it's a bit more complicated.
 You would need to iterate through the entire row and populate a list based on the results:

     v_edges = []
     for v2 in self.edges[v]: